vmware/terraform-vcf-toolkit/README.md

 Terraform is used as the primary tool for defining, managing, and provisioning infrastructure.
 It provides a declarative language for describing infrastructure components and automates the deployment process.

-*❗️ As of this initial public release, the kit focuses on VCF 5.2.x and will be updated for VCF 9.x in a planned future release.*

 # Automation Overview

 This tool kit includes Terraform modules to deploy VMware Appliances, VMware Cloud Foundation and various NSX topologies.
 The appliances are deployed using small/est form-factors to reduce total footprint, but can be specified for any size environment.  *Some post-provisioning is required to finalize and customize each of the platforms in this version of the toolkit.*

 <img src = "./docs/images/pcs_patterns.png" width=100%>

 ## Hashicorp Registry